Automatic Updates For Private And Commercial Plugins

 License

-This library is licensed under the GPL and is distributed free of charge.
+This library is released under the MIT License and is distributed free of charge.
 If you find it useful, consider making a donation.

 Quick-start Guide